KoolADE85/adrianborrmann.com/README.md

 Setup Instructions
 ------------------

 Obtain a copy of the database from the live site and place it in the root level of this repository beside this README file.
-The database should be called `database.db`.
+The database should be named `database.db`.

+See the Downloads section on BitBucket for database snapshots.

 Then, run these commands: